lucydog177/FroniusData/README.md

 ## Setup

-This Excel workbook uses Visual Basic for Applications (VBA) to get realtime data and backup historical data for Fronius grid-tied inverters.
+This Excel workbook uses Visual Basic for Applications (VBA).
 Within Excel you need to go into the Trust Center to enable VBA and macros, as follows:

 **File -> Options -> Trust Center -> Trust Center Settings...**